History of Jason Crow in Timeline

 Jason Crow

-March 15, 1979: Jason Crow Born
+March 15, 1979: Jason Crow's Birth

 On March 15, 1979, Jason Crow was born.
-He is an American lawyer, veteran, and politician.

-1979: Born in Madison, Wisconsin
+1979: Birth in Madison, Wisconsin

 In 1979, Jason Crow was born in Madison, Wisconsin.

-1983: Congressional District Creation
+1983: Creation of the 6th Congressional District

-2002: Earned Bachelor of Arts Degree
+2002: Bachelor of Arts Degree

 In 2002, Jason Crow earned a Bachelor of Arts degree from the University of Wisconsin–Madison.

-2003: Participated in Battle of Samawah
+2003: Battle of Samawah

 From 2009 to 2014, Jason Crow served on the Colorado Board of Veterans Affairs.

-2009: Earned Juris Doctor Degree
+2009: Juris Doctor Degree

-2012: Supported Obama's repeal of Don't ask, don't tell
+2012: Supported Obama's Repeal of Don't Ask, Don't Tell

 In 2012, Jason Crow supported President Barack Obama's repeal of Don't ask, don't tell at the Democratic National Convention.

-2015: Received Ammi Hyde Award
+2015: Ammi Hyde Award

 In 2015, Jason Crow received the University of Denver's Ammi Hyde Award for Recent Graduate Achievement.